pollen-robotics/firmware_Poulpe/README.md

 ## Software architecture

-The software is divided into four main rust modules:
+The software is divided into a few main rust modules:
-- `dynamixel` - Implementation of the dynamixel protocol - [Read more](src/dynamixel/README.md)
-    - `registers` - Dynamixel registers used to communicate with the host computer
-    - `task` - Real-time task executing the dynamixel communication
 - `motor_control` - Implementation of the low-level motor control - [Read more](src/motor_control/README.md)
    - `foc` - Communication/configuration of the TMC4671 controller
    - `sensors` - Communication with the RLS and AS5047 sensors